janhaitjema/sqs-worker-go/README.md

 // Process is the function you would like to use to process each individual
 // SQS message
 w.Start(worker.HandlerFunc(Process))

+// Stop will gracefully stop the service w.Stop()

 // Start the worker with backup option w.Backup("your backup firehose name").Start(worker.HandlerFunc(Process))